 Adding content

-• In some cases, you may want to remove words like “a”, “the” or “and” from the URL.
-To update a page’s URL, find the “Summary” panel on the right-hand side of the editor and adjust the “URL” field.
+- In some cases, you may want to remove words like “a”, “the” or “and” from the URL.
+To update a page’s URL, find the “Link” field on the right-hand side of the editor in the Page settings.

-• Copy and paste content from an outside source, like a Microsoft Word document or Google Doc.
-Use the “Paste as Plain Text” option to prevent formatting issues.
+- Copy and paste content from an external source, such as a Microsoft Word document or Google Doc.
+To avoid formatting issues, right-click and use the “Paste as Plain Text” or “Paste and Match Style” option, depending on your operating system.

 Adjusting page settings

-• Each new page uses the default template for your theme.
+- Each new page uses the default template for your theme.
 You can choose between a template where the content spans the full width of the page or one that shows the sidebar navigation and widgets.
-Find the “Template” dropdown in the “Summary” panel on the right-hand side of the editor and select your preferred layout.
+On the right-hand side of the editor in the Page settings, find the “Template” field and select your preferred layout.

-• If you want the page to have a header image, find the “Featured image” panel on the right-hand side of the editor.
-Click the gray box that says “Set featured image” to upload an image or select one from your media library.
+- If you want the page to have a header image, find the “Set featured image” button at the top of the right-hand side of the editor in the Page settings.
+Click that button to upload an image or select one from your media library.

 Publishing a Page